EmilySkinnerOTU/EmilySkinnerOTU/Project_1/README.md

 Dani Krossing - 24| MAKE A WEBSITE RESPONSIVE FOR ALL DEVICES

-A Designer Who Codes- Easily add Social Media Icons To Your Website w/HTML & CSS
+A Designer Who Codes- Easily add Social Media Icons To Your Website w/HTML & CSS ^^ used the code in past versions but since deleted it as I realized it was easier to download the png versions and add them as usual.